Last Updated on October 29, 2025 by Maryam Siddiqui

 While on a Spain Non-Lucrative Visa, you cannot engage in certain investments that are considered gainful activities or employment.
 These typically include:

-Under the Non-Lucrative Visa in Spain, you can engage in passive investments, including real estate, financial investments, or pension funds, among many others.
+Under the Non-Lucrative Visa in Spain, you are allowed to engage in passive income activities such as real estate ownership, financial investments, or pension funds, among others.

 Can I retire on a Non-Lucrative Visa?